Final thoughts about the Harvard Extension School

 I was a history concentrator.
 With the exception of two American history classes, most of my coursework related to ancient and modern Chinese history.
 I studied under Philip Kuhn, who has researched and taught Chinese history at Harvard for many decades.
 My thesis was completed under the guidance of Professor Alastair Iain Johnston, the Governor James Albert Noe and Linda Noe Laine Professor of China in World Affairs.
 The title: "Making a Case for Quantitative Research in the Study of Modern Chinese History: The New China News Agency and Chinese Policy Views of Vietnam, 1977-1993."
 Unlike most history theses that rely upon traditional qualitative methods, mine was quantitative in nature.
 I designed and carried out an extensive computer content analysis (also known as computer-assisted text analysis) to test a disputed issue relating to Post-Mao foreign policy using Xinhua, China's official news agency.
 You can read about my thesis here, and you can also read some of the other research papers I wrote when I was a student.

 Besides studying Chinese history, I also used my time at the Extension School to explore two additional academic interests: Virtual worlds and the Chinese Internet.
 There were many opportunities to branch out in these areas.
 I wrote an op-ed piece for the South China Morning Post about how the Internet and consumer technologies were eroding the power of China's government.
 I was a guest author on Terra Nova, an academic blog focused on virtual worlds and massively multiplayer online games, and was invited to take part in State of Play V, an international conference devoted to these emerging technologies.
 In my last year at the Extension School, I joined the Harvard Interactive Media Group, and for my final research paper for the survey class wrote an extensive analysis of the future of computer-generated 3D environments and the World Wide Web.
-Best of the Harvard Extended blog

 I launched Harvard Extended in mid-2005 to keep myself motivated as I started the most difficult stage of the ALM degree: The thesis.
 By reading the posts listed under "My ALM Thesis Experience: Top Ten Posts," you'll get an idea of the intellectual and practical challenges involved.
 Only a tiny percentage of the people who take graduate-level coursework at the Extension School ever complete the ALM degree requirements, thanks in large part to the thesis.

 You'll also find many other posts about the Extension School, classes, and student life.
 I've come to the conclusion that the Harvard Extension School is one of the best educational deals in the country.
-I also believe the Harvard Extension School ALM program that I enrolled in was more academically challenging than many so-called "traditional" graduate programs at Harvard and elsewhere.
+I also believe the Harvard Extension School ALM program that I enrolled in was more academically challenging than many full-time graduate programs at Harvard and elsewhere.
 Nevertheless, I did not always blog about the good stuff and the high points.
 A range of opinions are covered in "Extension School Commentary: Top Ten Posts" section links further down the page.

 I frequently used Harvard Extended as a platform for exploring other scholarly and professional interests, including virtual worlds, Chinese media, and the Internet.
 See "Research and Professional Interests: Top Ten Posts" for more information.
 Miscellany has a top ten list, too.